prarthna1712/prarthna1712/README.md

 A deep learning-based system that detects weapons in videos or live camera feeds and highlights detected frames.
 **Tech Stack:** Python, TensorFlow/Keras, OpenCV, CSV for analytics

+### 🏔️ HillClimbAutomation
+An automation system for the Hill Climbing game using OpenCV and MediaPipe to simulate keypresses and navigate obstacles.
+**Tech Stack:** Python, OpenCV, MediaPipe

 ### 📝 Blogify Application
 A responsive blog platform where users can view posts with titles, descriptions, authors, dates, and images.
 **Tech Stack:** Next.js, Tailwind CSS, ShadCN UI